dailydutchbrew/dailydutchbrew.github.io/about.md

 permalink: /about/
 ---

-This is a page to track my progress for sports betting.
+This is a site to track my progress and experiments for sports betting.

 <i>Note (Podcast recordings before Dec 22, 2020):</i>